Properties of hypermassive neutron stars formed in mergers of spinning binaries: Results

-The high-frequency peak $f_3$ is located at the global maximum of the instantaneous frequency, which is reached during the merger when the star is most compact.
+The high-frequency peak $f_3$ is located shortly below the global maximum of the instantaneous frequency, similar to what we found for the synthetic signal discussed earlier.
+The maximum frequency is reached during the merger when the star is most compact.
 For model \texttt{LS220-M1.5-I}, the maximum frequency is reached again during the second bounce.
 For both models however, the distance of peak $f_3$ to the main peak \emph{also} agrees with the mean radial oscillation frequency (see \Tref{tab:hmns_freqs}).
 For model \texttt{SHT-M2.0-I}, peak $f_3$ is barely visible in the spectrum of the late signal and should therefore be attributed to the merger phase instead to a combination frequency.
 For model \texttt{LS220-M1.5-I} on the other hand, peak $f_3$ is still present in the late signal, although smaller.
 Therefore it is most likely an overlap of the $l=m=2$ oscillation itself at the time of maximum compactness, and a combination frequency of the same mode at the HMNS stage with the radial oscillation frequency.
 The agreement of those frequencies is most likely a coincidence.
 The shift of the maximum of the $l=m=2$ mode frequency relative to the central value depends on the amplitude of the radial oscillation during the merger, while the shift of the combination frequency is given by the frequency of the radial mode.

 \emph{Our findings indicate that one cannot securely associate such high frequency peaks either to the merger stage, a combination frequency, or even a separate HMNS oscillation mode.
-For this, on needs to consider the late part of the spectrum separately. } Of course, this requires a high signal-to-noise ratio.
-We stress that the merger phase does not necessarily leave a strong imprint in the GW signal. \Fref{fig:specs_gw_hmns_uneq} shows the GW spectrum and instantaneous frequency evolution for the unequal mass model \texttt{LS220-M1.4-U}.
+For this, one needs to consider the late part of the spectrum separately. } Of course, this requires a high signal-to-noise ratio.
+We stress that the merger phase does not necessarily leave a strong imprint in the GW signal.
+Figure~\ref{fig:specs_gw_hmns_uneq} shows the GW spectrum and instantaneous frequency evolution for the unequal mass model \texttt{LS220-M1.4-U}.
 As one can see, there is no significant high frequency peak at all.
 Also, the only low frequency peak is very broad and of low amplitude.
 It seems to originate simply from the final part of the inspiral.

 In order to link the GW signal to the dynamics of the HMNS, we also included the spectrum and instantaneous frequency of the fluid moment $P_2^\rho$ in Figures~\ref{fig:specs_gw_hmns_sht} and \ref{fig:specs_gw_hmns_ls}.
 The frequencies of the three main peaks agree well with the GW signal.
 Note the moments use a different radial weight than one would use in the quadrupole formula to estimate the GW strength.
 This might explain the different amplitude of the low frequency peak.
 Also, since the fluid mode phase velocity depends on the radial weight unless there is only one dominant oscillation mode, the differences to the GW phase velocity during the merger stage are to be expected.
 Finally, the inspiral part is missing in the spectrum of $P_2^\rho$ because we only start computing it shortly before the merger.